Excerpt from the government of Ontario’s ‘Newsroom’

 In addition to the fines, the court imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Lac Des Iles Mines Ltd. was found guilty of a violation of the Ontario Mining Regulation 854/90 section 84(1) which states,
+Lac Des Iles Mines Ltd. was found guilty of a contravention of the Ontario Mining Regulation 854/90 section 84(1) which states,

 “If a worker may be endangered by the withdrawal, collapse, shifting or movement of bulk material such as rock, ore or other material in a stope, pass or chute or in a storage area, the employer shall ensure that written procedures for the precautions to be taken before, during and after removal of the material are established and followed.”

-Lac Des Iles Mines Ltd. was also found guilty of a violation of the same regulation, 854/90, section 61(b) which states,
+Lac Des Iles Mines Ltd. was also found guilty of a contravention of the same regulation, 854/90, section 61(b) which states,

 “Stockpiles of unconsolidated material shall be,